orizens/orizens.com/src/pages/blog/2016-03-25-environment-configuration-with-angular-js-es2015-es6-browserify.md

 ### gulp-ng-constant

 <a href="https://github.com/guzart/gulp-ng-constant" target="_blank">gulp-ng-constant</a> allows to generate an angular module from a json file.
-At first this seemed like a proper solution to what I was looking for, however, since I&#8217;m using browserify for compiling the files &#8211; there were too many operations and changes to make in the build process.
+At first this seemed like a proper solution to what I was looking for, however, since I'm using browserify for compiling the files - there were too many operations and changes to make in the build process.
 Also, currently, generating actual angular code is not the way that I want to go with.

 ### envify

-<a href="https://github.com/hughsk/envify" target="_blank">envify</a> is a transform for browserify which replaces references of &#8220;**process.env.***&#8221; to a string.
-At first, I seemed like a really good candidate, however, its last update is a year ago and it didn&#8217;t work with my current build.
+<a href="https://github.com/hughsk/envify" target="_blank">envify</a> is a transform for browserify which replaces references of &#8220;**process.env.***" to a string.
+At first, I seemed like a really good candidate, however, its last update is a year ago and it didn't work with my current build.

 ## Selected Solution